katajakasa/utuputki2-client/README.md

 ## 1. What is it ?

-Utuputki2-client is a really simple Python/GTK/GStreamer client for utuputki.
-It uses websockets to connect the server.
+Utuputki2-client is a really simple client for utuputki.
+It uses websockets to connect to the server and then shows videos from the queue in order in a GTK/GStreamer window.

 ## 2. Installation